Gozo Malta Travel Guide

 High-speed catamaran services operate directly between Mġarr (Gozo) and Valletta (Malta), taking about 45 minutes.

-Book where you're staying and car rental well in advance, especially during peak season, for the best choices and prices.
+Book your accommodation and car rental well in advance, especially during peak season, for the best selections and prices.